brianlee1/pd1-tempname-lee-wongx2/README.md

-1. Brian Lee,
+1. Brian Lee
-2. Riley Wong,
+2. Riley Wong
-3. Bismark Wong,
+3. Bismark Wong

-Our project will basically be Asteroids.
+Our project will be a variation of Asteroids